-Delia’s career began when she published a 500-word essay in The New York Times Magazine.
-Entitled “How to Eat Like a Child,” the essay became a bestselling book, television special, and musical review.
-Since then, she has written over 10 books and been published in The Wall Street Journal, O the Oprah Magazine, Vogue, and New York Magazine.
+Since then, she has written 14 books and has been published in The Wall Street Journal, O the Oprah Magazine, Vogue, and New York Magazine.
 She is now a frequent Op-Ed contributor to The New York Times.

-In 2008, Delia and Nora adapted Love, Loss and What I Wore to the stage, which ran off-Broadway for over two-and-a-half years and won a Drama Desk Award.
+In 2008, Delia and Nora adapted Love, Loss and What I Wore for the stage, running off-Broadway for over two-and-a-half years and winning a Drama Desk Award.
 The Ephron sisters expanded the book into a collection of stories and monologues about relationships, clothes, and memory.
-Delia recognizes that life is all about adaptation and change.

-In Sister Mother Husband Dog (etc.), Delia’s witty and thoughtful essays put a hilarious and poignant spin on life’s absurdities, obsessions, and hardships, reflecting on the death of her sister, her favorite bakeries, becoming a writer, her mother's alcoholism, and her unabashed love for her dog.
+Known for her amusing and thoughtful style, Ephron’s Sister Mother Husband Dog (etc.) puts a hilarious and poignant spin on life’s absurdities, obsessions, and hardships, reflecting on the death of her sister, her favorite bakeries, becoming a writer, her parent's alcoholism, and her unabashed love for her dog.

 - Delia Ephron on Life and Change (2014)

 - Delia Ephron: Sister Mother Husband Dog (2013)

 - Morning Joe: Delia Ephron talks about her sister, Nora